nancyreschka/RoboND-MapMyWorld/README.md

 The mapping launch file acts as the main node that interfaces with all the required parts to be able to perform SLAM (Simultaneous localization and mapping) with RTAB-Map while using a previous generated map database.

 The database-file rtabmap.db is located in my_robot/maps/.
-It can be viewed and analysed with the help of rtabmap-databaseViewer, see [Visualizing the mapping database](#OPTIONAL:-Visualizing-the-mapping-database).
+It can be viewed and analysed with the help of rtabmap-databaseViewer, see section "Visualizing the mapping database".

 #### AMCL